lnxsystems/datasius/README.md

 ## Docker

+**If you just want to launch the docker images for website and the nginx frontend, skip down to docker-compose.
-To build the docker image for the website.
+To build the docker image for the website.**

 ### Working on frontend website Dockerfile